 The oyster industry is an integral part of the Mississippi Gulf Coast – its economy, its history and its culture.
-To increase production of the natural reefs along the Mississippi Gulf Coast, the Mississippi Department of Marine Resources operates a small-scale remote setting facility at the Port of Gulfport.
+To increase production and aid in the recovery of the natural reefs along the Mississippi Gulf Coast, the Mississippi Department of Marine Resources operates a small-scale remote setting facility at the Port of Gulfport.

 WHAT IS REMOTE SETTING?

-Remote setting is a method of oyster seed production resulting in several baby oysters (spat) attached to old oyster shell.
+Remote setting is a method of oyster seed production resulting in several ‘spat’ (baby oysters) attached to most commonly old oyster shell.
 The resulting oyster seed is referred to as “spat-on-shell”.
-Because the small spat are attached to shell, they can be moved and planted on the bottom at small sizes, soon after setting and do not require a nursery phase or any further attention.
+Because the small spat is attached to shell, they can be transported and planted on the bottom of our local reefs where they will grow and potentially contribute to future oyster recruitment and harvests.